openlists/SpikeResources/README.md

 # SpikeResources

+This is a collection of tools & resources related to 'spikes' in neuroscience (action potentials recorded from individual neurons).

-This is a collection of tooling and resources for spikes - including spike sorting and analyses of single- and multi-unit data.
+This list covers single-unit and multi-unit data, including data management, spike sorting, and available tools and analyses.

 To contribute a new link to a tool or resource, open an issue mentioning it, or a pull request with a link.